 The inclusion of features that add to your convenience makes two-stage and three-stage snow blowers expensive, sometimes going up to $3000 for higher-end models.

 Snow Blower vs Snow Thrower: Maintenance and Storage

 Snow throwers are virtually maintenance-free.
 Since most snow throwers or single-stage snow blowers have electric start, you don’t have to shell out extra money for engine oil or gas.

 You also don’t have to worry about cleaning the engine or adding stabilizers to the fuel.
 At the end of the winter season, you can just wipe it down and store it in one corner of your garage or tool shed and forget it till the next year.

 But with snow blowers, you have to be extra careful.
 Though most two-stage and three-stage snow blowers are covered under manufacturer warranty, the warranties come with their own sets of terms and conditions.

 Hence, you would have to store your snow blower carefully to avoid any damage to the equipment.
 A snow blower would anyway take up considerable space in your storage closet – the fancier the snow blower, the more it weighs.

 Snow blower vs snow thrower: Which one to pick?

 You wouldn’t want to purchase a snow blower when your city receives light snow only for ten days in a month.
-A snow thrower would suffice.
+A snow thrower or an electric snow shovel would likely suffice.
 Likewise, you don’t want to be stuck shoveling your driveway for hours when there’s a 20 inch high snow wall.

 Carefully consider all the features that a snow thrower or snow blower promises and then decide whether you want to buy a snow thrower or a snow blower!